-The festival has a strong focus on local participation, with the annual People’s Choice awards showcasing aspiring local writers and poets.
+We have a strong focus on local participation, with the annual People’s Choice awards showcasing aspiring local writers and poets.
 The Ada Cambridge Award for Poetry and Prose is run annually with the winners being announced at the festival’s opening.
 In 2021, WLF announced the addition of the Jennifer Burbidge Short Story Award for those writing about disability.

-The program appeals to people of all ages and literary tastes.
+Our program appeals to people of all ages and literary tastes.
 Events include panels, interviews, author talks, workshops for children, teenagers and adults, readings and storytelling.
-Writers working in all genres including poetry, novels, non fiction, crime, historical fiction, drama, adventure and sports contribute to a fabulous festival.
+Writers working in all genres including poetry, novels, non-fiction, crime, historical fiction, drama, adventure and sports contribute to a fabulous festival.

-Terry Bracks is a well known resident of Williamstown and supporter of the western suburbs.
-She is founding chair of Western Chances, an organisation which assists young people in the western suburbs, and was indicted into the 2011 Victorian Women’s Honour Roll for her work with Western Chances.
+Terry Bracks is a well-known resident of Williamstown and supporter of the western suburbs.
+She is founding chair of Western Chances, an organisation that assists young people in the west, for which she was inducted into the Victorian Women’s Honour Roll.

-In 2012, Terry was made a Member of the Order of Australia.
-Terry’s AM was awarded for her services to youth, particularly as the Founder of Western Chances, and as a contributor to health, social development and arts organisations in Victoria.
+In 2012, Terry was made a Member of the Order of Australia for her services to youth, particularly as the Founder of Western Chances, and as a contributor to health, social development and arts organisations in Victoria.